Singapore Democratic Party: 1992–2000: Changes in leadership and setbacks

 In 1992, Chiam recruited Chee Soon Juan, a psychology lecturer at the National University of Singapore (NUS), to be an SDP candidate for a by-election in the Marine Parade Group Representation Constituency.
 Although the SDP was unsuccessful in the by-election (the PAP won 72.9% of the votes, the SDP 24.5%, and other smaller parties 2.6%), the recruitment of Chee as a candidate generated considerable public interest.
 However differences between Chiam, Chee and the rest of the party's Central Executive Committee were soon to emerge.
+Chee subsequently became the assistant secretary-general of the SDP and Chiam's protégé.